FailAcademy/learning/adp-vancouver/_slides/week-04/04-auth-client.md

 # Exercise 1

-You have been provided with the initial React component for the login & signup forms in AccountForm.js.
-In this exercise use react-final-form to add field validation and error handling.
+You have been provided with the initial React component for the login & signup forms in `AccountForm.js`.
+In this exercise use `react-final-form` to add field validation and error handling.
 You'll also need to write a "method stub" for submitting user credentials.
 We'll complete the login and signup requests in the next exercise.

 ---